deanpmiller/ANF-Cache-Vols/README.md

 ### Step 4: Verify Vserver Peering State

-Confirm cache state is `VserverPeeringOfferSent`:
+Confirm cache state is `VserverPeeringOfferSent`: (You'll need to wait 30-60 seconds if performing a manual deployment via cli)
+Cache state must = cacheState = 'VserverPeeringOfferSent' verfiy this using the get-anfcache cmdlet before proceeding to execute the v-server peering command on the on-premises cluster.

 ```powershell
 Get-AnfCache -ResourceGroupName $ResourceGroupName -AccountName $AccountName `